🚀

 Hypothesis

-If we create an easy-to-use platform that connects consumers with restaurants offering surplus or near-expired food at a discounted price, then we can significantly reduce food waste, help consumers access affordable meals, and provide restaurants with an additional revenue stream, ultimately fostering a more sustainable community.
+If we create an easy-to-use platform that connects consumers with restaurants offering surplus or near-expired food at a discounted price, then we can significantly reduce food waste, help consumers access affordable meals, and increase revenue for restaurants.

 User Stories